dillonstreator/txob/README.md

 - `backoff_until` Date nullable
 - `processed_at` Date nullable

-`txob` exposes an optionally configurable interface into event processing with control over max errors, backoff calculation on error, event update retrying, and logging.
+`txob` exposes an optionally configurable interface into event processing with control over maximum allowed errors, backoff calculation on error, event update retrying, and logging.

-As per the 'transactional outbox specification', you should ensure your events are transactionally persisted alongside mutations.
+As per the 'transactional outbox specification', you should ensure your events are transactionally persisted alongside their related data mutations.

 The processor handles graceful shutdown and is horizontally scalable by default with the native client implementatations for [`pg`](./src/pg/client.ts) and [`mongodb`](./src/mongodb/client.ts).